Paying for Lunch

 The process is quick and simple.
 To add students to an account, you will need to enter your child’s birthdate OR student ID number.

 If your student is new to a Haven School and has a credit balance from a Bay District School, please call that school’s lunchroom to arrange for a refund as the credit will not be transferred to Haven Schools.
-However, once in the Haven system, the credit will be rolled over from year to year.
+However, once in the Haven system, any credit will be rolled over from year to year.
 Parents may pay for student lunches by sending cash or check in an envelope to school with your child's name clearly marked on the envelope and on the check, although we highly suggest you use the convenient online payment system: www.myschoolbucks.com.

 Food Service Managers